 Qantas Cash and Global Wallet also allow you to earn rewards points on their respective loyalty programs, and can allow for faster check-in and boarding.
 To find out more about Qantas Cash and Global Wallet, what each one offers, and how they stack up against each other, read our post here.

-If you are choosing a prepaid travel card, be aware of the small print and any fees that may be applicable.
-It’s worth bearing in mind that you may have to pay ATM fees to withdraw money at ATMs both in Australia and overseas.
+If you’re choosing a prepaid travel card, be aware of the small print and any fees that might apply.
+Remember, you might have to pay ATM fees to withdraw money at ATMs both in Australia and overseas.

-If you do go with a prepaid option, make sure you understand its fees and its terms and conditions, and we would still recommend having at least one back-up card for the time you’re away.
+If you do go with a prepaid option, make sure you understand its fees and its terms and conditions, and we’d still recommend having at least one back-up card for the time you’re away.
 This can ensure you’ll always have access to cash should anything happen.

 A recent analysis also found a massive $193 difference in cost between providers based on different exchange rates they used.
 That means whether you get the card at Australia Post, ANZ, NAB or elsewhere, the currency exchange rate will be different and will vary depending on where you’re going and which currencies you’re loading.